dynasty-29/Movie-Industry-Analysis/README.md

-To determine which star’s and director’s movies have the highest possibility of income success based on previous successes To determine which year was a good movie year and why To determine highest grossing film and get its attributes To determine the country that watches the most Relationship between the user rating and the income of a movie.
+To determine which star’s and director’s movies have the highest possibility of income success based on previous successes To determine which year was a good movie year and why To determine highest grossing film and get its attributes To determine the country of origin that produces the most movies Relationship between the user rating and the income of a movie.
 ###### Data Source
 This data named Movie Industry and was acquired from kaggle and can be acquired here Link